 Bliss, frankly!
-A variant of ‘LaStone® Therapy’, Hot Stone massage is a relative newcomer to the world of spa massages compared to therapeutic treatments harking back thousands of years.
+A variant of ‘LaStone® Therapy’, the hot stone massage is a relative newcomer to the world of spa massages compared to therapeutic treatments that have been around for thousands of years.

 …if you suffer from cuperose, varicose veins or thin delicate skin.
 The stones should never be too hot, but could be enough to trigger the contraction and expansion of broken capillaries in those with sensitive skin types.

-To minimize discomfort, try abdominal breathing outwards in time with the application of the warm stones.
-Read our Handy Tips and breeeathe section to find out more about this highly effective natural pain relief technique.
+To minimise discomfort, try abdominal breathing outwards in time with the application of the warm stones.
+Read the handy tips section of our massage tips to find out more about this highly effective natural pain relief technique.

 Looking to purchase a hot stone massage for a friend or loved one?
 Check out our spa vouchers page where monetary gift vouchers can be redeemed against treatments at over 500 spas across the UK.